ordina-jworks/ordina-jworks.github.io/_posts/2018-03-15-complete-introduction-to-nodejs.md

 ---

 ## What Is node
-NodeJs is a program that lets you run JavaScript code on your machine without the need of a browser.
+NodeJs is a program that let's you run JavaScript code on your machine without the need of a browser.
 Underneath the surface of node is the V8 JavaScript runtime which is the engine that allows your browser to run JavaScript code.
 On top of that node adds some extra functionality to create server side applications (for example `fs` to interact with the file system, `http` or `https` to send and receive http calls, `net` for tcp streams, and many more).